TodePond/TodePondDotCom/sky/sharing-scrappy-fiddles-is-hard/readme.md

 ## Sharing scrappy fiddles is hard

 Of course, I never thought or said that sharing scrappy fiddles is easy.
-That's actually the whole point!
+That's the whole point!
 I'm glad we see this the same way.

 Sharing scrappy fiddles is currently WAY TOO DIFFICULT in the world we live in.

-That's exactly why we need to normalise sharing scrappy fiddles: To make it easier for those who want to, or have no choice, [like me](https://www.todepond.com/wikiblogarden/health/transition/in-slow-motion/).
+That's why we need to normalise sharing scrappy fiddles: To make it easier for those who want to, or have no choice, [like me](https://www.todepond.com/wikiblogarden/health/transition/in-slow-motion/).

 <br>